Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 As you can see, Granada in January offers activities for all tastes, sports, history, gastronomy, poetry, music, traditions and lots of fun.
 There are many advantages if you decide to travel to Granada in January.

 On the one hand, you will have the possibility to make the trip of your dreams at a much lower price.
-Airline tickets are much cheaper at this time of year and hotels also have low season fares because travel prices are greatly reduced in the winter months, especially in January.
-Many of the attractions also have promotional prices in the low season and you can even take advantage of special packages that some city tour agencies offer at this time of year.
+Airline tickets are much cheaper at this time of year and hotels also have low season fares, because travel prices are greatly reduced in the winter months, especially in January.
+Many of the attractions also have promotional prices in low season.

 In addition, there are things you can only do in Granada in January and not in other months of the year, such as enjoying some of the city's traditional festivals like the Día de la Toma or the events for New Year's Day and Epiphany.
 Winter sports are also at their best in January, when the Sierra Nevada is dressed up to welcome snow lovers.